 Thus, for additive manufacturing to become a real alternative to conventional processes, shorter process planning phases and consistently high product quality are required.
 By using extensive process data through machine learning, research could create digital path planning for additive manufacturing processes that automatically compensates for process variations.

-In the first stage of the project, the project partners are integrating various sensors into the WAAM system.
-During production, the sensors record selected process data, such as the geometry of the weld beads or a temperature profile.
-This data is then fed to artificial intelligence (AI), which uses the data for machine learning.
+In the first stage of the project, the researchers integrated various sensors into the WAAM system.
+During production, the sensors recorded selected process data, such as the geometry of the weld beads or a temperature profile.
+This data was then formatted for machine learning (ML) and thus made usable for an artificial intelligence (AI).

 DLR Project Management Agency – German Aerospace Center e.V.